 6) I Am A Feral Colony Caretaker, How Can I Access The Free Spay/Neuter Clinics?

-at Toronto Animal Services: In order to access the TAS Feral Cat Clinic located @ 821 Progress Ave (401/Markham Rd) you must complete the training workshop and register your colony through Community Cats Toronto.
+at Toronto Animal Services: In order to access the TAS Feral Cat Clinic located @ 821 Progress Ave (401/Markham Rd) you must complete the training and register your colony through Community Cats Toronto.
 Once these requirements are met, TAS will contact you to arrange a colony site visit.
 Surgery dates will be booked after the colony visit.
-Feral cat traps and trap dividers may be borrowed and returned from our location at 1300 Sheppard Avenue West.
+Feral cat traps and trap dividers may be borrowed through the Feral Cat Recovery Centre.

 Information on upcoming workshops can be found on the Community Cats Toronto website.

-7) How Can I Register For The Next TNR Workshop?
+7) How Can I Register For Community Cats Toronto's Next TNR Course?